What are low-carb vegetables? Low-carb veggies are generally low in total carbohydrates, plus high in fiber.

 Therefore, foods with a higher amount of fiber tend to have a lower number of net carbs, which is calculated by subtracting the grams of fiber from the total grams of carbohydrates.

 So what vegetables are high in carbs?
-And what are the lowest carb vegetables and fruits?
+And what are the low-carb foods that are considered vegetables?

 Keep reading for the 25 best low-carb vegetables you should start stocking up on.